Nelvana: 2000s

 The following September, Corus launched their home entertainment division.
 US-based FUNimation, along with British company Maverick, has distributed titles from the studio with this label, including Redwall, Pecola, Tales from the Cryptkeeper, Timothy Goes to School and the holiday special The Santa Claus Brothers.
 Nelvana's newer titles have been distributed by MGM, Lionsgate and ADV Films, which have no involvement with the label.
 In 2007, home video distribution rights for the company's catalogue were transferred to Shout!
 Factory.

 In 2004, the studio co-produced an animation anthology, which included 10 recurring shorts.
 Titled Funpak, it aired on YTV for 13 weeks starting in February 2005, with the winning short announced to be greenlit in May of that year.
 One of the shorts, Sidekick, was the one adapted into a successful cartoon series from 2010–2013.

 In May 2006, NBC Universal announced a joint venture with Nelvana, Ion Media Networks, Scholastic, and Classic Media, known as Qubo, which aimed to operate a multi-platform children's educational television brand in the U.S. featuring programming from its partners.

-In September 2006, a major split for Nelvana was announced: the company's studio operations (under the Nelvana Studios name) was integrated into Corus' children's television division, headed by executive vice-president and general manager Scott Dyer who, in addition to Nelvana, oversaw YTV, Treehouse and Discovery Kids Canada while Nelvana Enterprises, was created in the process, handling international distribution of the company's library as well as licensing for Nelvana's properties and Corus' properties outside of Canada.
+In September 2006, a major split for Nelvana was announced: the company's studio operations (under the Nelvana Studio name) was integrated into Corus' children's television division, headed by executive vice-president and general manager Scott Dyer who, in addition to Nelvana, oversaw YTV, Treehouse and Discovery Kids Canada while Nelvana Enterprises, was created in the process, handling international distribution of the company's library as well as licensing for Nelvana's properties and Corus' properties outside of Canada.
 Doug Murphy became president of the new distribution and licensing unit.

 In October 2006, Nelvana announced a co-production agreement with Canadian toy maker Spin Master and Japanese partners TMS Entertainment, Sega Toys and Japan Vistec to create the new anime property Bakugan Battle Brawlers.
 The series debuted in Canada on Teletoon the following summer and became a quick success.
 In 2008, merchandising rights were sold by Nelvana to Cartoon Network in the U.S., and the series began airing on the channel in February 2008.
 The initial incarnation of the franchise ran for four seasons, spanning 189 episodes and stimulated billions in merchandise sales.